Integrin: Attachment of cell to the ECM

 One important function of integrins on cells in tissue culture is their role in cell migration.
 Cells adhere to a substrate through their integrins.
 During movement, the cell makes new attachments to the substrate at its front and concurrently releases those at its rear.
 When released from the substrate, integrin molecules are taken back into the cell by endocytosis; they are transported through the cell to its front by the endocytic cycle, where they are added back to the surface.
 In this way they are cycled for reuse, enabling the cell to make fresh attachments at its leading front.
-The cycle of integrin endocytosis and recycling back to the cell surface is important also for not migrating cells and during animal development.
+The cycle of integrin endocytosis and recycling back to the cell surface is important for migrating cells and also during animal development.